 Gluten Free Lemon Bars are just as buttery and tangy as the classic recipe.
-I use a gluten free flour mix with xantham gum for the perfect shortbread cookie crust.
+I use a gluten free flour mix with xanthan gum for the perfect shortbread cookie crust.

 With only 30 minutes of prep time, you can have these lemon bars baking in the oven.
 They’re easy to make and don’t require many ingredients.

-- Gluten free all purpose flour- Make sure your gluten free blend contains xantham gum, which helps prevent spreading and provides structure to the shortbread base.
+- Gluten free all purpose flour- Make sure your gluten free blend contains xanthan gum, which helps prevent spreading and provides structure to the shortbread base.

 - Fresh lemons- You cannot substitute bottled lemon juice in this recipe.
 It’s important to use fresh juice.
 I also like to add lemon zest to the crust for more lemon flavor.